 We are all subject to marketing and advertising on a daily basis.
 Nowadays it seems like even thinking about skin care will get you bombarded with countless ads and sponsored post on social media.
-Unless it’s from a reliable healthcare PR agency that’s been in the beauty and medical industry for years, be wary of random medical advice online.
+Unless it’s from a reliable healthcare PR agency or lifestyle PR agency that’s been in the beauty and medical industry for years, be wary of random medical advice online.
 So how trustworthy are some of the marketing buzzwords used to describe the effects of skincare merchandise?
 We reached out to an anti-aging expert and board-certified Denver Plastic Surgeon, Dr. Manish Shah.
 Shah advocates helping consumers understand what this frequently used language means.
 Dr. Shah is also an ethical patient safety advocate.

 “There are many ways marketers attempt to pull the wool over the eyes of the consumer with empty phrases and jargon,” comments Dr. Shah.
 “A phrase such as ‘clinically tested’ and ‘doctor recommended’ is used to mislead consumers into thinking a certain product has more credibility than it actually does.”
 However, Dr. Shah explains, when these phrases are used it says nothing for the results of the clinical tests or what the products were tested for.
 In terms of products being “Doctor recommended,” Shah warns that “consumers don’t know what doctor recommended the product in most cases and if those doctors are getting some sort of incentive for endorsement.”